cztomczak/cefpython/docs/Knowledge-Base.md

 ## Changes in API after CEF updates

 CEF Python depends on CEF and API breaks are inevitable when updating to latest CEF.
-The [Migration Guide](Migration-guide.md) document which is still under works, will list most notable breaking changes since v31 release.
-Until it's done go to go to the [GitHub Releases](../../../releases) page and check release notes for all the releases that appeared between your old version and the new version.
-Look for lists named "Changes in API that break backward compatibility" or similar.
+The [Migration Guide](Migration-guide.md) document lists most notable breaking changes for each release.
+Other changes that do not backwards compatibility can be seen on [GitHub Releases](../../../releases) pages.

 Due to unavoidable changes in API it is recommended for your setup scripts that use for example PIP to install the cefpython3 package, to hardcode the cefpython version string.
-If for example using PIP's requirements.txt file then list the cefpython3 package in the following format: `cefpython3 == 31.2`.
+If for example using PIP's requirements.txt file then list the cefpython3 package in the following format if using cefpython v57.0: `cefpython3 == 57.0`.

 ## Differences between Python 2 and Python 3